maxramqvist/cosmic-ext-applet-emoji-selector/CONFIG.md

 ### `SkinToneMode`

-Skin tones are represented as a `uint32`.
+Skin tones are represented as an `uint32`.
 If bits 8 to 28 are set, the skin tone is matched exactly.
 Bits 28 and 29 only change the filter mode and do not correspond to a skin tone.
 `NO_SKIN` is used to represent emojis without a skin tone, and `OTHER` is used for any future skin tones.